tbarryp/Linux-Projects/README.md

 # Linux-Projects
-This is a Linux projects
+This is a Linux projects (RHEL and Debian distributions)